realmagicgreen/magicgreen-jekyll/_posts/2018-05-06-gardens-by-the-bay.md

 ## World of plants

 In this realm of lush greenery you can learn all about the spectacular myriad of tropical plants and the systems these plants support.
 Find out how plants disperse their seeds, how mushrooms benefit rainforest communities and how plants adapt to adverse environments.

+{% include image.html name="-04" caption="" %}

 Enjoy the sights of flowers and fruits in bloom, learn how to identify different tree species and even see some of the most primitive plants in the world!
 More on [World of plants](http://www.gardensbythebay.com.sg/en/attractions/world-of-plants/visitor-information.html)

 ## The canyon